Welcome to the English Department

 Introduction

-The Department vision is to nurture and develop a love of literature, language and words for all students, taking into account the needs and styles of all students so that everyone experiences success.
-We want to foster ‘reader wonder’ with students by demonstrating this ourselves and sharing it with students to create an aspirational high achievement culture.
+The Department vision is to nurture and develop a love of literature, language and words for all students, taking into account the individual needs and styles of students so that everyone experiences success.

 Key Stage 3